If your pretty face is being engulfed by dark spots, you are not alone! Dark spots usually occur as a result of hyperpigmentation.

 Apply a small amount of the product on the back of your hand.
 Cover the area with a bandage (to avoid contact with other parts of your body).
 Wait for about 24 hours.
 If your skin doesn’t get dry, irritated or red, go ahead and use the product.

 Retinoids came into the market as a treatment for acne.
-Today, they are used to reduce the appearance of wrinkles, scars and dark spots.(3)
+Today, they are used to reduce the appearance of wrinkles, scars and dark spots(3).
+However, it will benefit if you take a skin quiz before you proceed with any treatment.

 Benefits of Retinoids